Hudson Rail Link

-The Hudson Rail Link is a feeder bus system operated by Logan Bus Company for Metro-North Railroad.
+The Hudson Rail Link is a feeder bus system, operated by Consolidated Bus Transit for Metro-North Railroad, in the northwest Bronx in New York City.
 It connects the Riverdale and Spuyten Duyvil stations on the Hudson Line to the neighborhoods of the same name.
 Service began in 1991, and route M began in 2002.
 As of 2014, more than half of the daily commuters who use Spuyten Duyvil station arrive using the feeder bus.
 Service operates on weekdays only, connecting to and from Metro-North trains.
-It accepts MetroCard, and UniTickets are available at a discount for rail passengers.
+It accepts MetroCard and OMNY, and UniTickets are available at a discount for rail passengers.